Naki93/eventmanagementApp/README.md

 - **Customization:** While Bootstrap provides default styles, I can customize the theme to match my application's branding.

+### Event Management System - System Requirements Specification
+### Introduction
+The Event Management System is a web application designed to facilitate event organization and management.
+It allows administrators to create, edit, and manage events, while users can view event details for upcoming events.
+The application aims to simplify event coordination and provide a user-friendly experience for both administrators and users.

+### Target Users
+Administrators: Responsible for creating, editing, and managing events.
+They benefit from efficient event management tools.
+Users: Individuals interested in attending events.
+They can view event details and benefit from obtaining easy access to upcoming events.
+User Stories
+As an administrator, I want to:

+Create new events, specifying details such as title, date, time, location, and description.
+Edit event details, including changing event timings, locations, and descriptions.
+Delete events that have been canceled or are no longer relevant.
+As a user, I want to:

+View a list of upcoming events along with their details and status.
+View events based on their status, such as upcoming, postponed, canceled.
+### Benefits
+For Administrators:

+Streamlined event management
+Easy event creation and modification
+Efficient cancellation handling
+For Users:

+Clear event information
+Visibility into event status
+Differentiators
+While there are various event management applications available, our Event Management System differentiates itself in the following ways:

+Simplicity: The application focuses on simplicity, making it easy for administrators to manage events and users to view them.
+User Experience: Intuitive interfaces provide a seamless experience for both administrators and users.
+Status: Users can see events based on their status, allowing them to view which events are upcoming, postponed, or canceled.
+Efficient Cancellation Handling: Administrators can efficiently manage canceled events, keeping users informed.
+Functional Requirements
+User Registration and Authentication
+Admin Authentication and Role Management
+Event Creation, Editing, and Deletion
+Event Status Management (Admin)
+Event Listing (User)
+Event Details View (User)
+User-friendly Dashboard (Admin)
+CRUD Operations for Events (Admin)
+Non-Functional Requirements
+Security: User data and event information must be stored securely using encryption techniques.
+Performance: The application should be responsive and handle concurrent users without significant performance degradation.
+Usability: User interfaces must be user-friendly, ensuring easy navigation and interaction.
+Scalability: The application should handle increasing numbers of events and users gracefully.
+Accessibility: The application should be accessible to users with disabilities in compliance with accessibility standards.
+Conclusion
+The Event Management System offers a user-friendly and efficient solution for event creation and management.
+Its simplicity, user experience, and status filtering feature set it apart from existing event management software.

 ## How to Use the App